 Tax-exempt status imposes only minor additional restrictions on the economic activities of civil associations and foundations.
 The ITL regulates gambling games, public shows, horseraces and similar activities carried out by civil associations and foundations.
-In addition, foundations and union associations cannot acquire tax-exempt status if they carry out commercial or industrial activities; this restriction does not apply to other types of associations [Law 25,239, Article 1(e), 1999, which modified ITL, adding a second paragraph to Article 20(f)].
+In addition, foundations and union associations cannot acquire tax-exempt status if they carry out commercial or industrial activities; this restriction does not apply to other types of associations (Law 25,239 of 1999 Article 1(e)) (amending Article 20(f) of the ITL)).
 Tax authorities have supported this requirement through rulings that stress the importance of the public benefit as the organization's main purpose.

 Local experts are not aware of any challenge to an NPO's economic activities on the grounds that its tax exemption confers an unfair advantage over for-profit companies, such as a foundation dedicated to feeding children that also runs a bakery).
 For a civil association or foundation, however, the public benefit purpose must remain the focus of its principal activities.
 If tax authorities conclude that the organization concentrates principally on commercial activities, the organization may lose its tax-exempt status.

 Generally, there are no restrictions on the ability of civil associations, foundations, or mutual entities to engage in legislative or political activities.
 In fact, foundations that analyze the political and economic situation are often closely linked to political parties.
 Likewise, there are no restrictions on lobbying activities by NPOs.